-Draft Climate Adaptation Policy Objectives
+Draft Climate Adaptation Policy Framework

-Building on the climate adaptation priorities articulated in Working Memorandum #2, which presents the Board-developed Themes and priorities, the CAMP4W Planning Team developed five high-level draft policy objectives for Board input at today's Committee meeting.
-Policy objectives for each of the CAMP4W Themes focus on integrating climate adaptation into each of the five focus areas.
-In general, the policy objectives advance climate adaptation priorities as described below:
+Building on the climate adaptation priorities articulated in Working Memorandum #2, which presents the Board-developed themes and priorities, the CAMP4W Planning Team developed five high-level draft policies for Board feedback at the March 2025 LTRPPBM Subcommittee Meeting.
+The Policy Framework is focused on integrating climate adaptation into each of the five focus areas as described below:

-- > Reliability: Policy guidance to integrate climate adaptation into water supply reliability efforts - Resilience: Policy guidance to achieve climate resilience of resources and infrastructure - Financial Sustainability: Policy guidance to account for financial risks associated with climate change - Affordability: Policy guidance to consider cost impacts of climate change and of adaptation planning and implementation - Equity: Policy guidance to involve affected communities in climate adaptation
+- > Reliability: Policy guidance to integrate climate adaptation into water supply reliability efforts - Resilience: Policy guidance to achieve climate resilience of resources and infrastructure

+- Financial Sustainability: Policy guidance to account for financial risks associated with climate change - > Affordability: Policy guidance to consider cost impacts of climate change and of adaptation planning and implementation - Equity: Policy guidance to involve affected communities in climate adaptation

-Based on these general approaches, staff drafted the following overarching Climate Adaptation Policy Objectives for Board input.
-These policy objectives are intended to guide future specific implementation actions for advancing climate adaptation, including future policies, programs, studies, research and partnerships.
-Additional details are provided in Draft Working Memorandum 10 (Attachment 1).
+Based on these general approaches, staff drafted the following Climate Adaptation Policy Framework with the expectation of receiving feedback from the Board.
+The Policy Framework is intended to guide future specific implementation actions for advancing climate adaptation for Metropolitan and its member agencies, including future policies, programs, studies, research, and partnerships.
+Additional details are provided in Working Memorandum #10 (Attachment 1).

-Themes Policy Objectives Reliability Metropolitan will consider climate risks and integrate climate adaptation strategies into water supply programs, policies, planning, and operations.
-Resilience Metropolitan will integrate climate risk and vulnerability assessments for climate-related hazards, including drought, extreme heat and precipitation, sea level rise, flooding, and wildfire, using the best available climate science and climate change information into planning, implementation and operations.
-Financial Sustainability Metropolitan will reduce short-term and long-term climate-related financial risks through its reserve policy, efforts to increase fixed revenues, active monitoring and managing of financial conditions, and by maintaining flexible financing alternatives.
-Affordability Metropolitan will continue to support retail user affordability efforts by pursuing cost-effective investments, new non-rate-dependent revenue sources and other financial tools that support our mission to provide regional wholesale water service in the most economically responsible way.
+Themes Policy Framework Reliability Metropolitan will consider climate risks and integrate climate adaptation strategies into water supply programs, policies, planning, implementation, and operations.
+Resilience Metropolitan will integrate climate risk and vulnerability assessments for climate-related hazards, including drought, extreme heat and precipitation, sea level rise, flooding, and wildfire, using the best available climate science and climate change information into planning, implementation, and operations.
+Financial Sustainability Metropolitan will reduce short-term and long-term climate-related financial risks through periodic reviews and potential refinement of its business model, active monitoring and managing of financial conditions, and by maintaining flexible financing alternatives.
+Affordability Metropolitan will continue to support retail user affordability efforts that support our mission to provide regional wholesale water service in the most economically responsible way.
 Equity Metropolitan will engage with the diverse communities we serve to listen, communicate transparently, and co-create solutions for greater equity in climate adaptation planning and implementation.

-Concurrently with developing these Climate Adaptation Policy Objectives, staff has worked to refine Working Memorandum 7 (Attachment 2) to describe the importance and methodology for incorporating climate adaptation considerations into Metropolitan's project and program development, planning, and evaluation.
-This approach is consistent with the policy objectives above and demonstrates the commitment to institutionalize climate adaptation across Metropolitan.
+Concurrently with developing the Climate Adaptation Policy Framework, staff worked to refine Working Memorandum #7 (Attachment 2) to describe the importance and methodology for incorporating climate adaptation considerations into Metropolitan's project and program development, planning, and evaluation.
+This approach is consistent with the Policy Framework above and demonstrates the commitment to institutionalize climate adaptation across Metropolitan.